DanielLucier/CYBER8420-SemesterProject/README.md

 <strong><a href="https://github.com/DanielLucier/CYBER8420-SemesterProject/tree/master/MisuseCases">MisuseCases</a></strong> contains a misuse case we developed for each top level claim (refer to AssuranceCases).

-<strong><a href="https://github.com/DanielLucier/CYBER8420-SemesterProject/tree/master/RequirementsReport">RequirementsReport</a></strong> contains a report that lists our final assurance claims, a bulleted list of security requirements captured through our misuse case diagrams, and review of project documentation.
+<strong><a href="https://github.com/DanielLucier/CYBER8420-SemesterProject/tree/master/RequirementsReport">RequirementsReport</a></strong> contains a report that lists our final assurance claims, a bulleted list of security requirements captured through our misuse case diagrams, and review of project documentation (v3.3.0).

 <strong><a href="https://github.com/DanielLucier/CYBER8420-SemesterProject/tree/master/ThreatModels">ThreatModels</a></strong> contains reports generated from Microsoft's Threat Modeling Tool 2016 and a summary of security issues related to Keycloak.